nielsenaa/kibana_conf/howto.md

 curl https://path_to_your_custom_config_file/kibana_custom_conf | sh
 ```

 Once done, start your kibana app.
-For the purpose of this how-to, we will consider its domain is :
+For the purpose of this how-to, let's say its domain is :

 sink_node-elasticsearch.services.clever-cloud.com